 Root caries in a woman with a history of substance abuse.
 She has lost all of her upper teeth and is beginning to lose her lower teeth.
 Note the exposed and darkened roots.
 (Courtesy of Richard P. Usatine, MD.)

-- Dental caries result from the activity ...
+- Dental caries result from the activity of dental bacterial plaque, ...